gh-unit/gh-unit/README.md

 - Ability to run from Makefile's or the command line.
 - Run tests in parallel.
 - Allow testing of UI components.
-- View test metrics and search/filter, and view logging by test case.
+- View metrics; Search and filter tests; View logging by test case.
 - Show stack traces and useful debugging information.
 - Be embeddable as a framework (using @rpath) for Mac OSX apps, or as a static library in your iPhone projects.